DennisWainaina/Microsoft-Movie-Studio-Project/README.md

 Data preparation is an iterative and time-consuming process, as it aims to refine the data into an optimal state before analysis.
 By addressing data quality issues and standardizing formats data preparation ensures that subsequent analysis yields accurate and reliable insights.

-For the data at hand we shall now begin the process of data cleaning for each table stated in the Data Understanding section.
+This was done for all the tables described when familiarising ourselves with the data in the Jupyter Notebook.

 ## EXPLORATORY DATA ANALYSIS

 This is a crucial part of the **CRISP DM (Cross Industry Process for Data Mining)**, the process in which Data Scientists use to find insights from data and possibly even model it if required. **Exploratory Data Analysis** is about going through data which has already been pre-processed through Data Cleaning so as to answer questions about the data.
 Usually during **EDA** there is a goal in mind and questions that need to be answered.
 These are questions that stem from the business understanding which includes the **problem statement** and the **business success** criteria.
 Overall **Exploratory Data Analysis** is an important process in the Data Science cycle used by Data Scientists everywhere in the world.

-In order to do this we shall begin with the first question:
+In order to do this we broke down the problem into several questions starting with the first question:
 - What is the relationship between the type of films and the average domestic and foreign gross it receives ?

 ![Domestic_gross_per_genre](https://github.com/DennisWainaina/Phase_1_final_project/assets/116555573/1139c69c-2294-48a3-9caa-ca3e31ebdd2e)